 As a valuable alternative to the mean regression, a quantile regression provides a natural way to capture the impact of covariates on the tail of the response distribution.
 A quantile regression does not, in general, require parametric distributional assumptions, and can accommodate skewed distributions and heteroscedasticity automatically.
-There exist various inference methods for quantile regression, including Wald-type, quasi-likelihood-ratio, and rank score tests, as well as resampling-based approaches; see Koenker (2005, Chapter 3), Kocherginsky et al. (2005), Feng et al. (2011), and Wang et al. (2018b).
+There exist various inference methods for quantile regression, including Wald-type, quasi-likelihood-ratio, and rank score tests, as well as resampling-based approaches; see Koenker (2005, Chap.
+3), Kocherginsky, He and Mu (2005), Feng, He and Hu (2011), and Wang, Van Keilegom and Maidman (2018).
 Unfortunately, the existing tests apply only to low-dimensional covariates, and either have low power for large p_n or are infeasible for cases with $p_n \geq n$.
-For an inference with high-dimensional \mathbf{X} , one may first select a subset of predictors using a variable selection method (Wu and Liu, 2009; Belloni and Chernozhukov, 2011; Wang et al., 2012; Sherwood and Wang, 2016), and then conduct hypothesis testing on the selected model using conventional methods.
-However, this practice ignores the uncertainty involved in the model selection step and, thus, often leads to an inflated FWER (Leeb and Pötscher, 2003, 2005).
+For an inference with high-dimensional X, one may first select a subset of predictors using a variable selection method (Wu and Liu (2009); Belloni and Chernozhukov (2011); Wang, Wu and Li (2012); Sherwood and Wang (2016)), and then conduct hypothesis testing on the selected model using conventional methods.
+However, this practice ignores the uncertainty involved in the model selection step and, thus, often leads to an inflated FWER (Leeb and Pötscher (2003, 2005)).

-To detect significant predictors while accounting for the uncertainty involved in the selection stage, Wang et al. (2018a) proposed a quantile marginal effect test based on the maximum of the marginal t-statistics.
-In addition, Wang et al. (2018b) considered wild residual bootstrap inference for a penalized quantile regression, without the presence of \mathbf{Z} .
-However, their theories only work for a fixed dimension, and the method of Wang et al. (2018a) uses a computationally intensive double bootstrap procedure to select the tuning parameter involved in the test calibration.
+To detect significant predictors while accounting for the uncertainty involved in the selection stage, Wang, McKeague and Qian (2018) proposed a quantile marginal effect test based on the maximum of the marginal t-statistics.
+In addition, Wang, Van Keilegom and Maidman (2018) considered wild residual bootstrap inference for a penalized quantile regression, without the presence of \mathbf{Z} .
+However, their theories only work for a fixed dimension, and the method of Wang, McKeague and Qian (2018) uses a computationally intensive double bootstrap procedure to select the tuning parameter involved in the test calibration.
 Furthermore, in clinical studies, prognostic factors should be selected after accounting for the effects of protected covariates with known impacts on the outcome.
-By including \mathbb{Z} , Park and He (2017) extended the rank score test for quantile regressions with fixed dimensions to settings with diverging p_n ; however, this method still requires $p_n < n$.
+By including \mathbf{Z} , Park and He (2017) extended the rank score test for quantile regressions with fixed dimensions to settings with diverging p_n ; however, this method still requires $p_n < n$.